d2l-ai/d2l-en/chapter_preliminaries/probability.md

 We can even be uncertain about whether data arriving at deployment is even from the same distribution as the training data.

-By *aleatoric uncertainty*, we denote that uncertainty that is intrinsic to the problem, and due to genuine randomness unaccounted for by the observed variables.
+By *aleatoric uncertainty*, we mean uncertainty that is intrinsic to the problem, and due to genuine randomness unaccounted for by the observed variables.
-By *epistemic uncertainty*, we denote uncertainty over a model's parameters, the sort of uncertainty that we can hope to reduce by collecting more data.
+By *epistemic uncertainty*, we mean uncertainty over a model's parameters, the sort of uncertainty that we can hope to reduce by collecting more data.
 We might have epistemic uncertainty